 Can I volunteer if I have a criminal record?

-A criminal record will not necessarily prevent you from volunteering, but we may need to make an assessment of any risks both to you the volunteer and to others.
-The nature of the offence, how long ago it was committed and its relevance to the volunteer role will be considered.
-Anyone with a caution or conviction for a sexual offence will not be able to volunteer.
+A criminal record doesn’t necessarily prevent you from volunteering, but we’ll need to make an assessment of any risks, both to you and to others.
+The nature of the offence, how long ago it was committed, and its relevance to the volunteering role will be considered alongside what support and reasonable measures can be offered to you.

 What if I have a physical or learning disability?

 We are committed to embracing diversity and promoting equality and inclusion.
-As a volunteer, you can expect to be treated fairly regardless of gender, sexual orientation, age, parental or marital status, disability, religion, colour, race, ethnic or national origins or socio-economic background.
-Please let us know if there are any health conditions or additional needs we may need to know about that could impact your volunteering in order for us to best support you to carry out your role.
+As a volunteer, you can expect to be treated fairly regardless of gender, sexual orientation, age, parental or marital status, disability, religion, colour, race, ethnic or national origins, or socio-economic background.
+If you have any health conditions or additional needs that might impact your volunteering, please let us know so that we can provide the support you need for your role.